tinymce/tinymce-docs/rtc/getting-started.md

 keywords: rtc
 ---

+This procedure will assist with setting up {{site.productname}} with real-time collaboration.

 ## Prerequisites

 * A {{site.cloudname}} API key from [{{site.accountpage}}]({{site.accountsignup}}).
 * A JSON Web Token (JWT) key generated at [{{site.accountpageurl}}]({{site.accountpageurl}}).
 Temporarily store the generated keys for use in the following procedure.
 * {% include misc/secure-context.md %}
+* endpoints

+get an API key
+Generate keypair with site or locally setup endpoints configure the editor

 ## Basic Real-Time Collaboration (RTC) setup